McCartneyAC/learnrstats/README.md

 # learnrstats

 A series of lessons I have produced as introductions to R (mostly for social sciences).
+These lessons assume a basic knowledge of the statistics and theory at hand and are meant for someone who wants to practice a skill more than to learn statistical theory.
+For example, if all you have ever done is statistics with SPSS and you want to up your game, these lessons are for you.

+While not explicitly paired up with this as a curriculum, (Crash Course Statistics)[https://www.youtube.com/playlist?list=PL8dPuuaLjXtNM_Y-bUAhblSAdWRnmBUcr] is a good place to learn the theory.
+This is a good place to put it into practice.

 ## Lessons:
 * Lesson Zero: Downloading R. Rstudio.
 Packages.